amituttam/notes/docs/networking/http.rst

 HTTP
 ====

+.. contents:: :depth: 3

-Hypertext Transfer Protocol
+#.
+Hypertext Transfer Protocol.
+Based on RFC 822/MIME format.

-Uses *base64* since HTTP is a protocol used to transfer text.
+#.
+For transferring binary it Uses *base64* since HTTP is a protocol used
+   to transfer text.
 To transfer binary it must be encoded as text and sent out.
 This is what *base64* is used for.

+#.
+HTTP 1.1 added persistent connections, byte ranges, content
+   negotiations, and cache support.

+#.
+Note that HTTP's protocol overhead along with connection setup
+   overhead of using TCP can make HTTP a poor choice for certain applications.
+In these cases, UDP is recommended (for example DNS uses simple UDP requests/responses for most of the DNS queries).
+Can mitigate some of the overhead by using persistent HTTP connections.

 Basic format for requests/responses: